 I have been adding new seasonal activities and packets to this bundle! 🙂

-And of course there is also our popular Multiplication Bundle which now has 17 pdfs!
-There are multiplication packets for each of the individual multiplication tables, 2s, 3s, 4s, 5s… 9s.
+And of course there is also our popular Multiplication & Division Bundle which now has 20 pdfs!
+There are multiplication/division packets for each of the individual multiplication tables, 2s, 3s, 4s, 5s… 10s.
 Plus there are packets with mixed practice.
 There various games, skip counting activities, and lots of fun colorful worksheets in this huge bundle.
-You can find this entire set (of 17 pdfs) for $7.00 in Our Store Or, visit this post Learning the Multiplication Tables to see even more pictures of the various pdfs and worksheets and games included.
+You can find this entire set (of 20 pdfs) for $7.00 in Our Store or at this page: Multiplication – Division Page.
+There you can also ee even more pictures of the various pdfs and worksheets and games included.

 See you again soon here or over at our Homeschool Den Facebook Page!
 Don’t forget to Subscribe to our Homeschool Den Newsletter.
 You might also want to check out some of our resources pages above (such as our Science, Language Arts, or History Units Resource Pages — Note, I just updated the Science Resource Page last week, so be sure to visit that page!!) which have links to dozens of posts.
 You might want to join our free Homeschool Den Chat Facebook group.
 Don’t forget to check out Our Store as well. ~Liesl